ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 [All benchmarks](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack.OrmLite/tests/ServiceStack.OrmLite.Benchmarks/Program.cs)
-were run with [BenchmarkDotNet](https://benchmarkdotnet.org) running on an **M2 Apple Macbook / 24GB RAM**, a **Ubuntu 22.04 Linux VM / 7GB RAM** and an **Intel iMac 5K / 24GB RAM**.
+were run with [BenchmarkDotNet](https://benchmarkdotnet.org) running on an **macOS M2 Apple Macbook**, an **Ubuntu 22.04 Linux VM** and an **Windows 10 Intel iMac 5K**.

-Hopefully these benchmarks are informative in showing the performance benefits you can expect from Bulk Inserts across the multiple RDBMS's on different operating systems, although its results should be considered in the context in which they were run:
+Hopefully these benchmarks are informative in showing the performance you can expect from Bulk Inserts for each popular RDBMS's across on different operating systems.
+For context, these benchmarks were run on the configurations below:

-#### Apple M2 Benchmarks
+#### Apple M2 / 24GB RAM
  - macOS / ARM
  - .NET 6.0 / ARM
- - ADO .NET library implementations
  - RDBMS run from local Docker containers

-#### Linux VM Benchmarks
+#### Linux VM / 7GB RAM
  - Ubuntu 22.04 LTS / x64
  - .NET 6.0 / x64
- - ADO .NET library implementations
  - RDBMS run from local Docker containers

-#### Intel iMac 5K Benchmarks
+#### Intel iMac 5K / 24GB RAM
  - Windows 10 / x64
  - .NET 6.0 / x64
- - ADO .NET library implementations
  - RDBMS run from local Windows installations

+Performance is also affected by the quality and efficiency of the ADO .NET library implementations specific to each RDBMS, which can result in non .NET languages yielding different results based on the quality of their data access implementations.

 ## Apple M2 Benchmarks